 OSHA will also analyze comments it received in response to its requests for information regarding its lockout/tagout regulations and powered industrial truck regulations.
 The agency is planning to modernize the lockout/tagout standard by using control circuit-type devices in lieu of energy isolating devices.
 It is also planning to expand the use of robotics in warehouses and fulfillment centers.

 OSHA reports that at least two million workers are victims of workplace violence each year.
-Health care and social service workers, correctional officers, taxi and delivery drivers, and those who work in retail establishments are among those at highest risk.
+Health care and social service workers, correctional officers, taxi and delivery drivers, and those who work in retail establishments are among those at the highest risk.
 On OSHA’s agenda for 2020 is an Emergency Response rule, which will be developed by a Small Business Regulatory Enforcement Fairness Act panel.

 The Aging Workforce

 In the upcoming year, OSHA and NIOSH will also be paying attention to the aging workforce.
 The number of workers aged 65 and older has increased by 117 percent over the past 20 years, according to the Bureau of Labor Statistics (BLS).
 The BLS also reports that workers aged 65 and older have the highest fatal injury rate; the most prevalent events leading to injuries or fatalities are falls, assaults, toxic exposures, and transportation accidents.

 Falls are the leading cause of death in the construction industry and fall protection continues to be one of the most frequently cited OSHA violations.
 In 2017, OSHA updated a final rule on walking-working surfaces to help prevent fall injuries and fatalities in the workplace.
 Although the new rule gave employers more flexibility in selecting fall protection systems for workers, many felt that the current requirements for stair rail systems were unclear.
 Therefore, OSHA will clarify this requirement in April 2020 when it plans to issue a notice of proposed rulemaking.